sjkimlab/sjkimlab.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2019-09-19 17:00:00-0400
+date: 2019-09-13 17:00:00-0400
 inline: true
 ---

-Sangjin's paper on RNA polymerase group dynamics is published in Cell.
+Sangjin gave a seminar in the Department of Biochemistry at UIUC on long-distance interactions between RNA polymerases.